-All reports will be individually submitted, and a separate document will describe the format and content of the abstract and data and results sections.
-Reports will be submitted through Turnitin on Inquire and will be due at 11:59 pm on Monday of the following week.
+All reports will be individually submitted.
+Reports will be submitted through Turnitin on Inquire and will be due at 11:59 pm on Thursday of the same week as the experiment.
 The time stamp placed on the upload by the server will determine when the work was submitted.
 Unless an extension is granted beforehand, all late items will be reduced by 10% for each 24-hour period beyond the due date and time.
 As a result, after ten days, no assignment will be accepted.
 The two lowest report grades will be dropped at the end of the semester.